mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 };
 ```

-The above script works just as the second example works: `worker()` runs in a separate thread, and passes the result back to the page when it has completed.
+The above script works just as the second example works: `worker()` runs in a separate thread and passes the result back to the page when it has completed.
 Using this approach for the pooled approach above is left as an exercise to the reader.

-Note that the `worker()` function does not behave as a normal JavaScript function.
-For instance, `worker()` does NOT have access to the `startTime` variable, despite the appearance that you could otherwise access it through lexical scope.
+Notice that the `worker()` function does not behave as a normal JavaScript function.
+For instance, `worker()` does NOT have access to the `startTime` variable, despite the appearance that you could otherwise access it via lexical scope.
 The approach shown above works by taking `worker()` and converting it back to source code with `toString()`.
-This source code has no connection to the original script: it simply lifts the contents of `worker()` and `worker()` alone out into the `Blob` object that is passed into the `Worker`.
+This source code has no connection to the original script; it simply lifts the contents of `worker()` out into the `Blob` object that is passed into the `Worker`.
 If you are careful, however, parameters can be passed as static strings:

 ```js
 function worker(startTime) {